vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Use match facts and a resolver when relationships may be discovered across multiple files or depend on incomplete evidence.

 Prefer durable symbolic references and transient export preparation when an asset depends on collection membership.
-Prepared values should not be inserted into session stores.
+Prepared values should not be inserted into `SessionState`.

 ### Step 3: Parse source structure